ipoom-jeong/gaudi-lab/research/index.md

 ## **Computer System Architectures and Resource Orchestration**

+As modern computer systems have grown larger and more complex, the need for highly efficient system architectures and effective orchestration of shared resources, such as memory and last-level cache (LLC), has become increasingly significant.

 - Korea Evaluation Institute of Industrial Technology (KEIT)
 - Developing CXL-based PNM architecture and simulation platform